Skip to Content

 By Edward Wu, CNN

-(CNN) — Early voting data suggests that Democratic candidates for governor in New Jersey and Virginia are heading into the final weekend in a slightly stronger position than Kamala Harris was at the same time last year.
+(CNN) — Early voting data suggests that the Democratic candidates for governor in New Jersey and Virginia are heading into Election Day in a slightly stronger position than Kamala Harris was at the same time last year.

-In New York City, Andrew Cuomo may be in a stronger position than in the primary, but there are signs of increased activity from younger voters, a key part of Zohran Mamdani’s base.
+In New York City, Andrew Cuomo may have emerged in a stronger position than in the primary.
+But a key part of Zohran Mamdani’s base also surged through early in-person voting.

 CNN’s experts analyzed the pre-election voting data in all three locations, comparing to 2024 in New Jersey and Virginia to better reflect the changes in early voting patterns over the last four years.